Webziee/Auto-Legit-Cars/README.md

 Below is a checklist of all the features/functionalities and expectations that are to be included and met as per the POE rubric, with a tick or cross indicating if that feature/functionality as been indluded or met:

-- App Runs on Mobile Device
+- App Runs on Mobile Device ✓
-- Feature: SSO Sign-in
+- Feature: SSO Sign-in ✓
-- Feature: Settings Menu
+- Feature: Settings Menu ✓
-- Creation of API
+- Creation of API ✓
-- Implementation of REST API
+- Implementation of REST API ✓
-- Feature: User Defined 1 (Advanced Searching)
+- Feature: User Defined 1 (Advanced Searching) ✓
-- Feature: User Defined 2 (Whatsapp Messaging Integration)
+- Feature: User Defined 2 (Whatsapp Messaging Integration) ✓
-- Feature: User Defined 3 (Book a Test Drive)
+- Feature: User Defined 3 (Book a Test Drive) ✓
-- User Interface
+- User Interface ✓
-- Read Me
+- Read Me ✓
-- Automated Testing
+- Automated Testing ✓
-- Demonstration Video
+- Demonstration Video ✓

 ## 5. REPORT ON 'LEGIT AUTO CARS'
 The development team has started to develop and build the "Legit Auto Cars" application, which is designed to faciliate and ease the process of listing and viewing vehicles that are for sale.
 This idea came about after extensive research on other apps like Auto-Trader, Cars.co.za, and WeBuyCars, but this app is leaning more towards and adopts more ideas from WeBuyCars and AutoTrader.
 With the use of 'Legit Auto Cars', users will be able to upload automobiles they want to sell and view the different vehicles for sale online all on one app.
 This Android applications goal is to provide a smooth and effective user experience by incorporating some fundamental functionality from the three popular car apps as well as new and creative/innovative features.
-These features are intended to improve user engagement and the user's overall experience while viewing, uploading vehicles and interacting with the application.
+These features are intended to improve the user engagement and the user's overall experience while viewing, uploading vehicles and interacting with the application.

 ### 5.1 Purpose of the 'Legit Auto Cars' Application